lillieatwork/ember-101/manuscript/hands-on.md

 ~~~~~~~~

 After adding this, we'll see an error in the console because we
-haven't created yet the route for now articles.
+haven't created yet the route for new articles.

 Let's create the routes for creating, editing and showing
 articles.
 They will be very similar to what we did for friends.